StoryGrid00/Story-Forge/README.md

-# StoryForge - Standalone Edition
+# StoryForge - Enhanced Edition

-**A complete story development tool using the 7-Point Plot Structure framework**

-## 🎉 Quick Start
+## Overview

-**Simply double-click `StoryForge.html` to open it in your browser!**

-That's it!
-No installation, no server, no command line needed.

----
+StoryForge is a powerful Progressive Web App (PWA) designed for writers to craft compelling stories using the proven 7-Point Plot Structure framework.
+This enhanced edition includes improved world-building features and professional branding with custom icons.

+## What's Included

+This package contains everything you need to run StoryForge as a standalone application:

+- **StoryForge.html** - Main application file (601 KB)
+- **Icon files** - Complete set of icons for all platforms
+  - favicon.ico - Browser tab icon
+  - icon-16.png - Small favicon (16x16)
+  - icon-32.png - Standard favicon (32x32)
+  - apple-touch-icon.png - iOS home screen icon (180x180)
+  - icon-192.png - PWA icon for Android (192x192)
+  - icon-512.png - PWA icon for high-res displays (512x512)
+- **manifest.json** - PWA configuration file
+- **Documentation** - CHANGES.md and README_MODIFICATIONS.md

-## ✨ Features
+## Features

-### Story Development Tools
+### Core Features
-- **7-Point Plot Structure** - Dan Wells' proven narrative framework
+- **7-Point Plot Structure** - Develop your story using Dan Wells' proven framework
-- **Character Development** - Create detailed character profiles and arcs
+- **Character Development** - Create and manage detailed character profiles
-- **World Building** - Design locations, cultures, magic systems, and more
+- **World Building** - Build immersive story worlds with category-specific fields
 - **Timeline Management** - Track events chronologically
-- **Themes & Conflicts** - Develop central themes and story conflicts
-- **Writing Goals** - Set and track word count targets
-- **Research Notes** - Organize your research in one place
-- **Visual References** - Build a gallery of inspiration images

-### Technical Features
-- **Multi-Story Management** - Work on multiple stories simultaneously
-- **Auto-Save** - All data saved automatically to your browser
-- **Export** - Export your work as JSON for backup
-- **Dark Mode** - Easy on the eyes for night writing
-- **Offline Ready** - Works completely offline, no internet needed
-- **Cross-Platform** - Works on Windows, Mac, Linux, iOS, Android

----

-## 📖 How to Use

-### Opening the App
-1. Locate `StoryForge.html` on your computer
-2. Double-click to open in your default browser
-3. Start creating!

-### Recommended Browsers
-- ✅ Chrome / Edge (Recommended)
-- ✅ Firefox
-- ✅ Safari
-- ✅ Opera

-### Creating Your First Story
-1. The app opens with a default story "My First Story"
-2. Click the story title to rename it
-3. Fill in Author, Genre, and Logline
-4. Navigate between sections using the sidebar
-5. Start developing your story!

-### Managing Multiple Stories
-- Click **New Story** to create additional stories
-- Use the dropdown to switch between stories
-- Each story is saved independently

-### Exporting Your Work
-1. Click the **Export** button in the top-right
-2. Choose JSON format for backup
-3. Save the file to your computer
-4. Import later by using the import feature

----

-## 💾 Data Storage

-**All your data is stored locally in your browser using localStorage.**

-### Important Notes:
-- ✅ Your data stays on YOUR computer
-- ✅ No internet connection required
-- ✅ No data sent to any server
-- ✅ Complete privacy
-- ⚠️ Clearing browser data will delete your stories
-- ⚠️ Export regularly for backups!

-### Backup Recommendations:
-1. Export your stories regularly
-2. Keep the JSON files in a safe location
-3. Consider cloud storage (Dropbox, Google Drive) for backups

----

-## 🎨 Design Philosophy

-**Organic Minimalism with Narrative Depth**

-StoryForge uses a warm, earthy color palette inspired by classic storytelling:
-- **Terracotta** - Grounded and warm
-- **Amber** - Energetic highlights
-- **Olive** - Natural balance
-- **Parchment** - Classic writing surface

-Typography:
-- **Crimson Pro** - Elegant serif for titles
-- **Source Sans Pro** - Clean sans-serif for body text
-- **Caveat** - Handwritten notes style

----

-## 🔧 Technical Details

-### Single-File Architecture
-- **File Size**: ~596 KB
-- **Format**: Single HTML file with embedded CSS and JavaScript
-- **Framework**: React (bundled)
-- **Storage**: Browser localStorage
-- **No Dependencies**: Everything is self-contained

-### Browser Compatibility
-- Modern browsers with ES6+ support
-- localStorage API required
-- Works on mobile browsers

----

-## 📝 The 7-Point Plot Structure

-Developed by Dan Wells, this framework helps you craft compelling narratives:

-1. **Hook** - The Beginning (Status Quo)
-2. **Plot Turn 1** - The Inciting Incident
-3. **Pinch 1** - Raising the Stakes
-4. **Midpoint** - From Reactive to Proactive
-5. **Pinch 2** - The Darkest Hour
-6. **Plot Turn 2** - The Key to Victory
-7. **Resolution** - The New Status Quo

----

-## 🚀 Sharing & Distribution

-### Can I share this file?
-Yes!
-You can share `StoryForge.html` with anyone.
-It's a single file that works anywhere.

-### Can I use this commercially?
-Yes!
-Use it for your writing projects, whether personal or commercial.

-### Can I modify it?
-This is a compiled version.
-For source code modifications, you would need the original development files.

----

-## 💡 Tips & Tricks

-### Keyboard Shortcuts
-- `Tab` - Navigate between fields
-- `Ctrl/Cmd + S` - Auto-saves (always enabled)
-- `Esc` - Close dialogs
+- **Theme Tracking** - Identify and develop story themes
+- **Conflict Management** - Organize story conflicts
+- **Writing Goals** - Set and track your writing progress
+- **Research Notes** - Collect and organize research
+- **Visual References** - Store character designs and location inspiration

+### Enhanced World Building
+Each world-building category now features customized fields:

+- **Location** - Geography, population, economy, government, landmarks
+- **Culture** - Values, social structure, traditions, language, arts
+- **Magic System** - Source, mechanics, capabilities, limitations, rules
+- **Technology** - Function, requirements, availability, impact
+- **Historical Event** - Participants, causes, events, consequences
+- **Custom** - Flexible fields for unique elements

+### PWA Features
+- **Offline Support** - Works completely offline after first load
+- **Installable** - Add to home screen on mobile and desktop
+- **Responsive Design** - Optimized for all screen sizes
+- **Local Storage** - Your data stays on your device
+- **Professional Icons** - Custom StoryForge branding throughout

+## Installation & Usage

+### Quick Start
+1. Extract all files to a folder on your computer
+2. Open **StoryForge.html** in any modern web browser
+3. Start writing!

+### Install as PWA (Recommended)

+**On Desktop (Chrome/Edge):**
+1. Open StoryForge.html in your browser
+2. Look for the install icon in the address bar
+3. Click "Install" to add StoryForge to your applications
+4. Launch from your desktop or start menu

+**On Mobile (iOS):**
+1. Open StoryForge.html in Safari
+2. Tap the Share button
+3. Select "Add to Home Screen"
+4. Tap "Add" to install

+**On Mobile (Android):**
+1. Open StoryForge.html in Chrome
+2. Tap the menu (three dots)
+3. Select "Add to Home screen"
+4. Tap "Add" to install

+### Bookmarking
+For quick access without installation:
+1. Open StoryForge.html in your browser
+2. Bookmark the page (Ctrl+D or Cmd+D)
+3. Access from your bookmarks anytime

+## Technical Specifications

+**Browser Compatibility:**
+- Chrome 90+
+- Firefox 88+
+- Safari 14+
+- Edge 90+

+**Storage:**
+- Uses browser Local Storage
+- Data persists between sessions
+- Stored locally on your device

+**File Size:**
+- HTML: 601 KB
+- Icons: ~4.5 MB total
+- Complete package: ~5.1 MB

+**Performance:**
+- Loads instantly after first visit
+- No internet connection required after initial load
+- Responsive on all devices

+## Data Management

+### Backup Your Work
+Your story data is stored in your browser's local storage.
+To backup:
+1. Click the **Export** button in the sidebar
+2. Choose your export format (PDF recommended)
+3. Save the file to a safe location

+### Important Notes
+- Data is tied to the browser and file location
+- Moving the HTML file to a different location creates a new storage space
+- Using a different browser requires exporting/importing data
+- Clearing browser data will delete your stories

 ### Best Practices
-1. **Start with the Logline** - One sentence that captures your story
-2. **Work Non-Linearly** - Jump between sections as inspiration strikes
-3. **Use Notes Fields** - Jot down ideas you'll develop later
-4. **Regular Exports** - Backup your work weekly
+- Export your work regularly
-5. **Dark Mode for Night Writing** - Easier on the eyes

-### Mobile Usage
-- Works great on tablets (iPad, Android tablets)
-- Phones work but better for reading than extensive writing
+- Keep backups in multiple locations
+- Test the export feature early
-- Consider landscape orientation for better layout
+- Consider using cloud storage for exported files

----
+## Customization

+### Theme
+StoryForge uses a dark theme optimized for long writing sessions.
+The theme color (#FF6B4A - coral orange) is used throughout the interface and in the PWA branding.

+### Icons
+All icons feature the StoryForge book logo in coral orange on a dark charcoal background, providing consistent branding across all platforms.

-## 🐛 Troubleshooting
+## Troubleshooting

-### App won't open
+**Icons not showing:**
+- Ensure all icon files are in the same folder as StoryForge.html
+- Clear your browser cache and reload
+- Check that manifest.json is present

+**Data not saving:**
+- Check that your browser allows local storage
+- Ensure you're not in private/incognito mode
+- Verify you have sufficient storage space

+**PWA not installing:**
-- Ensure you're using a modern browser
+- Ensure you're using a supported browser
-- Try right-click → Open With → [Browser Name]
-- Check that JavaScript is enabled
+- Check that all files are present

-### Data disappeared
-- Check if you're using the same browser
+- Try accessing via HTTPS if using a web server
-- Check if browser data was cleared
-- Restore from your last JSON export

-### Export not working
-- Check browser's download settings
-- Ensure pop-ups aren't blocked
+**Performance issues:**
-- Try a different browser
+- Close unnecessary browser tabs

-### Styling looks broken
-- Hard refresh: `Ctrl+F5` (Windows) or `Cmd+Shift+R` (Mac)
 - Clear browser cache
-- Try opening in a different browser
+- Ensure sufficient device memory

+## Updates & Modifications

+This is version 2.0 of StoryForge with the following enhancements:
+- Removed duplicate World Building header
+- Added category-specific world-building fields
+- Integrated custom icons and PWA branding
+- Improved mobile responsiveness
+- Enhanced PWA manifest configuration

+For detailed change information, see CHANGES.md.

+## Credits

+**Original StoryForge:** 7-Point Plot Structure Tool
+**Enhanced Edition:** December 2025
+**Framework:** Dan Wells' 7-Point Plot Structure
+**Icons:** Custom designed StoryForge branding

+## License & Usage

+StoryForge is provided as-is for personal and educational use.
+Feel free to use it for your writing projects, share it with fellow writers, and modify it for your needs.

+## Support

+For questions, issues, or feedback about this enhanced edition, please refer to the documentation files included in this package.

 ---

-## 📄 File Information

-- **Filename**: StoryForge.html
-- **Version**: Standalone Edition
-- **Size**: 596 KB
-- **Format**: Single HTML file
-- **Dependencies**: None (all embedded)

----

-## 🌟 About StoryForge

-StoryForge is a comprehensive story development tool designed for writers who want structure without sacrificing creativity.
-Whether you're writing novels, screenplays, short stories, or any narrative work, StoryForge helps you organize your ideas and develop compelling stories.

-**Happy Writing! 📚✨**
+**Happy Writing!** 📖✨

----

-## 📞 Support

-For questions, feedback, or issues:
-- This is a standalone version with no official support channel
-- Community forums and writing groups are great places to discuss usage
-- Export your data regularly as a precaution

----

-*StoryForge - Crafting Stories, One Plot Point at a Time*
+May your stories be compelling, your characters memorable, and your worlds immersive.